software-assignments-spring2021/fall-2019-music-suggestions/CONTRIBUTING.md

 ## Instructions to Download and Run

-To Download, clone the respository.
+Clone the respository to download.
 In your terminal window, navigate to the 'backend' folder by following the path:

 fall-2019-music-suggestions/Haven/haven-app/backend